 How Debit Cards are handled with Online Payments:

-Debit Cards are handled differently due to federal banking laws and regulations.
+Debit (bank-linked payment) Cards are handled differently due to federal banking laws and regulations.
 When debit cards are processed the WePay fees of 2.9% plus $0.30 per transaction are charged to the lodge.

-Many Clubs, Chapters, and Lodges successfully ask members to voluntarily cover the debit card fees.
-There is a select button on the payment screen that when selected will allow a member to automatically cover those transaction fees in full, with no effort required by the Secretary.
+Many Clubs, Chapters, and Lodges successfully request their members to voluntarily cover these debit card fees.
+There is a checkbox on the payment screen that a member can click to automatically cover any transaction fees in full, with no effort required by the Secretary.

 For more information ➞ See our OLP: WePay Surcharges FAQ article.